Today's Top Gainer

 INDUSTRY STRUCTURE AND DEVELOPMENTS

 India is more cost competitive than China and Brazil across a range of materials.
 India also has a diverse supply of raw materials, 23 varieties of cotton and all four varieties of silk.
-This inherent strength in availability of raw materials insulates the market from any supply-side shocks.
+This Inherent strength in availability of raw materials insulates the market from any supply - Side shocks.
 Labor costs in India continue to be significantly low as compared to other countries.
-This factor provides a significant advantage to the textile industry in India, in terms of increased productivity at lower costs.
-With government support and new technological advancements there is huge scope for exports in the ever increasing demand of technical textile industry globally.
+This factor provides a significant advantage a textile industry in India, in terms of increased productivity at lower cost.
+With government support and new technological advancement there is huge scope for exports in the ever increasing demand of technical textile industry globally.

-Strong raw material base, economized cost of production, supporting Government policies like TUF scheme, Scheme for Integrated Textile parks, Integrated processing development scheme for sanctioning processing parks and Integrated skill development scheme and recognition of Indian goods in International markets provide excellent opportunity for India to increase its share in World trade.
+Strong raw material base, economized cost of production, supporting government policies like TUF scheme, Scheme for integrated textile parks, integrated processing development scheme for sanctioning processing parts and integrated skill development scheme and recognition Indian goods of international markets provide excellent opportunity for India to increase its share in world trade.

 Indias textile industry is an attractive sector that is poised for growth.
-The industry enjoys significant strengths and advantages, such as availability of raw materials, labor, domestic market and supportive government policies.
-The industry is also undergoing transformation, with an increasing number of MNCs establishing their presence to leverage Indias potential.
-The outlook for Indian textile industry remains optimistic, as demand is expected to pick up on account of improving economic sentiments in both domestic and export markets.
+The industry enjoys significant strengths and advantages, such as availability of raw material, labor, domestic market and supportive government policies.
+The industry is also under growing transformation, with an increasing no of MNCs establishing their presents to leverage Indias potential.
+The outlook for Indian textile industry remains optimistic, as demand is expected to pick up on account of improving economic sentiments in both domestic and exports markets.